bitkeen/dotfiles/README.md

 ~/.dotfiles/ansible/bootstrap python firefox
 ```

-##### Vim Vixen
-Config for Vim Vixen Firefox addon requires manual copy-paste into settings in Firefox for now.

 ##### Branches
 - `arch` - currently the main branch, specific to Arch Linux
 - `master` - a point at which all the other branches start differing, it is not updated now as I mostly use Arch Linux